-Note: a candidate or member of a Senate group cannot receive loans of more than the disclosure threshold (\$14,000 in 2019-20) from a person or entity other than a financial institution unless a record of the terms and conditions of the loan and the particulars (for example, name(s), title(s) and contact details) of the person or entity providing the loan are retained.
+Note: a candidate or member of a Senate group cannot receive loans of more than the disclosure threshold (\$14,500 in 2021-22) from a person or entity other than a financial institution unless a record of the terms and conditions of the loan and the particulars (for example, name(s), title(s) and contact details) of the person or entity providing the loan is retained.

 Note: A financial institution is a bank, credit union, building society or a special service provider registered with the Australian Prudential Regulation Authority (APRA).
-An up to date list is available from the APRA website.
+An up-to-date list is available from the APRA website.